-HOLY MASHED POTATO, YOU GUYS.
+HOLY MASHED POTATO, FRIENDS.
 We just talked about SO.
 MANY.
 THINGS.
 Are you still with me?
 Do you need a nap?
-Or a whiskey?
 Or a giant bowl of mashed potatoes?

 If you're like "UM HI HELLO, I just read 5000 words about mashed potatoes and now my BRAIN is a mashed potato," don't worry.
 I GOT YOU.

 This post was SO much fun to put together!
 If you have any questions (or a suggestion for our next Cooking 101 post!) drop a note in the comments below and my team and I will do our best to answer.
 And don't forget to check out my Ultimate Mashed Potatoes recipe and my easy homemade gnocchi hack for any leftover mashed potatoes!